MarioChao/pwntools_util/ReadMe.md

 # Welcome to pwntools util!

 This Python package is a wrapper class for Gallopsled's [pwntools](https://www.pwntools.com).
-It's created to facilitate different aspects of writing a pwntools program.
+It's created to facilitate aspects of writing a pwntools program.

 ```py
 from pwntools_util import PwnUtil